 1 Mar 05 08:27

-The material was spec only for annealling, the only varible with the process was suppose to be plasma spraying the copper on the steel.
-Could this process effect the magnetic properties?
+The material was specified only for annealing, and the sole variable was plasma spraying the copper.
+Could this process affect the magnetic properties?

 1 Mar 05 09:22

-I wouldn't expect them to.
-Variations in chemistry and annealing practice could result in vastly different properties though.
-You need to measure the actual magnetic properties.
+I wouldn't expect it to.
+However, variations in chemistry and annealing could lead to significant property changes.
+Measure the actual magnetic properties to be sure.

 2 Mar 05 09:08

-Just a thought, but 416 is martensitic stainless steel which is magnetic.
-All the 300 grades of stainless are austenitic i.e. non magnetic - could you have been supplied with the wrong material? (easy to check with a magnet)
+Just a thought: 416 is martensitic and magnetic.
+All 300 grades are austenitic and non-magnetic.
+Could you have the wrong material?
+Easy to check with a magnet.
+As for the copper layer, its purpose is unclear without knowing gyro mechanics.

 3 Mar 05 03:01

 Contact us to discuss your requirements of titanium sheet for sale.
-Our experienced sales team can help you identify the options that best suit your needs.
+Our experienced sales team can help you identify the best options for your needs.

 Comments